presidenten/rancher-in-kind/README.md

 # Usage

 This repo is to create rancher and add [kind](https://github.com/kubernetes-sigs/kind) (Kubernetes IN Docker) into Rancher automatically with all-in-one script.
-It also installs cluster monitoring, linkerd and linkerd-viz
+It also installs cluster monitoring, nginx ingress controller, linkerd and linkerd-viz.

-* Create Rancher UI
-* Create Kind Kubernetes cluster
-* Init rancher admin’s password
-* Update server url in rancher
-* Import kind cluster into rancher
-* Install cluster monitoring
-* Generate linkerd certificates
-* Install linkerd
-* Install linkerd-viz

-### Notes

-Rancher API keeps changing, currently we hard code the rancher version to version "v2.6.2"
+---

-### Prerequisite
+## Prerequisite

 1) Make sure you have installed:
   - Kind (kubernetes in docker) locally.